crabdul/notebook/vimm/Vim-Katas/61_replace_visual_selection_with_a_register.md

 Another exercise: swap the 2 words "chips" and "fish"

-I like chips and fish.
+I like fish and chips.

 Start on 'I'
 `fc` - find the first word to swap